AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 // Wait until the addOnUISdk has been loaded addOnUISdk.ready.then(async () => {
-  // API to expose to the Authoring Sandbox const iframeApi = {
+  // API to expose to the Document Sandbox const iframeApi = {
     createTable(documentData) { /* ... */ },
     toggleStatus(sdk) { /* ... */ }